 From a personal perspective, particularly with the work you do where you travel to some challenging places and have to deal with a lot of hardship both for yourself and the people you are working with, how do you make sure that you take care of yourself?

-I have been doing this a long time and when I have a contract I don’t drink.
+My first rule is when I have a contract is I don’t drink alcohol.
+If someone had told me this at Graduate school I could have worked better in many situations early on.
 Depending on the location I will also do other things.
-In the pacific I will go to church, it depends on what is considered respectable or will put you in contact with politically important people.
-Good food, no drinking alcohol, and then you find your own stress release.
-In places with a high security threat level you won’t be getting outside so you may read books, but carrying around a kindle also locks you away from the environment you are working in.
-A lot of internationals will just lock themselves away because they can’t deal with the environment, especially socially.
-You have to embrace it and that involves undertaking the social activities that locals do.
-For example, in the pacific sit down with the locals and chew bettlenut and have a chat with them.
-The Dutch, they drink coffee, black coffee.
-You don’t ask for soy milk, you drink it the way they drink it.
-It’s very simple, you don’t make yourself special, make yourself just like them.
+In the Pacific and Christian countries I make a point of attending church regularly.
+In countries where there is a risk then no I don’t attend church services.
+It depends on what is considered respectable and what can put you in contact with socially important people.
+Good food, no alcohol, and then you find your own stress release – I played football with the local youth from the settlement out the front of my compound.
+That worked in that situation.
+In places with a high security threat level you won’t be getting outside a lot so you may read books, but carrying around a kindle also can isolate you away from the environment you are working in.
+Finding a balance is always hard.
+A lot of internationals, myself included, have to deal with depression and end up locking themselves away because they can’t deal with the environment, especially socially.
+This is a problem.
+I believe, you have to embrace the environment and that involves undertaking the social activities that locals do.
+For example, in Melanesia sit down with the locals and chew bettlenut and have a chat with them.
+In Fiji, have some kava.
+In Indonesia go for coffee.
+It’s very simple, don’t make yourself special, make yourself accessible.
 However they would have it, you have it.

 Any other thoughts you would like to share for those who are keen to make sure their academic experience translates well into field experience and vice versa?

-My suggestion would be make an effort or, if necessary, a sacrifice to go out into the area yourself.
+My suggestion to graduate students would be to make an effort or, if necessary, a sacrifice to go and visit the country where you want to work or study yourself.
 Practitioners like academics that come to them.
-That is the way my thesis got a high distinction.
-Because I paid for my own trip to go and talk to people.
-I asked for an interview with the Prime Minister, I asked for an interview with the Attorney General, and through my network I was given them.
-But if I was waiting for funding and had to do formal applications, this may not have happened.
-You will have to sacrifice some of your time and some of your money and you will get better information and your research will be better because you have firsthand information.
+I had some great conversations with academics in the field in the Highlands – mostly biologists and anthropologists.
+When I look back at my graduate years one of the reasons I believe my thesis got a high distinction and then my opportunity as a UN intern was my trip to the field.
+I saved up money from my part-time serving job here in Brisbane and I paid for my own trip to go and conduct interviews in the field.
+I asked for an interview with the Prime Minister, I asked for an interview with the Attorney General, and luckily I was given them.
+But if I was waiting for funding and had to do formal funding applications, this may not have happened.
+Looking back I now believe that sacrifice was a great experience and a good investment but I was very fortunate.
+To sacrifice some of your time and maybe some of your money; you will get better information and your research will be better because you have firsthand information.

 Interviewed by: Shannon Zimmerman